WillCodeForCats/solaredge-modbus-multi/README.md

 This integration provides Modbus/TCP local polling to one or more SolarEdge inverters for Home Assistant.
 Each inverter can support three meters and three batteries over Modbus/TCP.
-It works with single inverters, multiple inverters, meters, and batteries.
-It has significant improvements over similar integrations, and `solaredge_modbus_multi` is actively maintained.
+It works with single inverters, multiple inverters, meters, batteries, and controls.
+The work in this repository is also being used in other libraries and integrations.

 By default, only features which are officially documented by SolarEdge are enabled: inverters, synergy inverters, and meters.
 All of the battery (read only) and control features (read/write battery and